mileshampson/BleedingEdge/README.md

 the filesystem.

 **3 - Transposition.
 Shifts data between change events and resources.**
-* A function taking two sets of resources and outputting a queue of events for each add, delete, move or update between the two.
+* A function taking two sets of resources and outputting a queue of the add, delete, move or update events containing the rdiff byte changes between them.
-* A function taking a queue of move events and a set of resources, which applies the changes to the resources and outputs them.
+* A function taking a queue of byte change events and a set of resources, which applies the changes to the resources and outputs them.

 **4 - Codec.
 Translates between change events (specifying byte differences between abstract locations) and transmissible data sequences.**